lkiesow/python-feedgen/readme.rst

 **Prebuild packages**

-If you are running Fedora Linux, RedHat Enterprise Linux, CentOS or Scientific Linux you can use the RPM Copr repostiory:
+If you are running Fedora Linux, RedHat Enterprise Linux, CentOS or Scientific Linux you can use the RPM Copr repository:

 http://copr.fedoraproject.org/coprs/lkiesow/python-feedgen/